kekse1/v4/docs/modules/README.md

 > **But** I'm also avoiding any Promise as good as I can.. xD~

 ## Configuration
-Beneath the regular configuration elements (like [`config.css`](../../css/config.css), which will maybe be used at server-side, too?) most `.js` files got some `const DEFAULT_*` constants defined on their tops; .. for things that don't really fit into some configuration, but which are nevertheless not really static.
-Thus, avoiding hard-coded styles etc., just look at the files beginnings, too.
+Beneath the regular [configuration elements](web/css.md) (like [`config.css`](https://kekse.biz/config.css), which will maybe be used at server-side, too?) most `.js` files got some `const DEFAULT_*` constants defined on their tops; .. for things that don't really fit into some configuration, but which are nevertheless not really static.
+Thus, avoiding hard-coded styles etc., just look at the files beginnings.

 ## TODO
 Here's the whole [**TODO**](https://kekse.biz/home/todo/) (and there's an extra menu item on